alau/dotfiles/README.md

 ## Neovim

 * Install python3 client for neovim: `pip install neovim`
-* Enter vim and run `:PackUpdate` to install the plugins
+* Enter vim and run `:PackerSync` to install the plugins
 * Verify installation using `:CheckHealth`

-The following package is required for clipboard integration:
-* xsel

 ## Vimium

 Copy the contents of `~/.vimium-ff` to the settings page of the plugin.

-## Working with java programs

-If you get a grey window when running a java program:

-* Install wmname
-* Run `wmname LG3D`

 ## Sensors and fans